-- CMTS Time Synchronization (SYNC) - Timing offset for the transmission of a Ranging Request (RNG-REQ) and any subsequent upstream transmissions. - Upstream\Control (US-CTL), as specified in section C.7.3. - The processing of UCD, MAP, and RNG-RSP messages that involve critical transmission parameters, as specified in section C.7.4.
+- CMTS Time Synchronization (SYNC) - Timing offset for the transmission of a Ranging Request (RNG-REQ) and any subsequent upstream transmissions. - Upstream Disable (UP-DIS), as specified in section C.7.3. - The processing of UCD, MAP, and RNG-RSP messages that involve critical transmission parameters, as specified in section C.7.4. - The Device Class Information Request (DCI-REQ) and Device Class Information Response (DCI-RSP) MAC management messages as described in [DOCSIS7] or [DOCSIS8].

 Other DOCSIS compliant MAC-Specific functions MAY instead reside in the CPE lower level CCCM software drivers.
-Although a CCCM vendor otherwise has complete freedom to choose how to partition their DOCSIS MAC-Specific implementation, the combination MUST conform to all signaling and timing requirements specified in [DOCSIS1] or [DOCSIS8].
+Although a CCCM vendor otherwise has complete freedom to choose how to partition their DOCSIS MAC-Specific implementation, the combination MUST conform to all signaling and timing requirements specified in [DOCSIS1], [DOCSIS7] or [DOCSIS8].